George540/bak3d_rendering_demo_engine/README.md

 The EventManager is responsible for setting up the window component and preparing other parameters that are used by the whole program.
 In addition, all the input parameters, callbacks and interactions for the camera are set up here.
 In general, the event manager is

 You will notice in the code that the Renderer and the EventManager work together and share a lot of data.
 These two are the backbone of the program.
 For the input, you will need a mouse and a keyboard.

+There is also the console debug window outside of the application window, that shows logs of different actions happening during the startup phase or a change at runtime.

 ### The Camera